-Muscular Dystrophy UK funds three clinical trials coordinator posts.
-The coordinators are crucial for the efficient running of clinical trials at the muscle centres in London, Newcastle and Liverpool.
+Muscular Dystrophy UK currently funds two clinical trials coordinator posts.
+The coordinators are crucial for the efficient running of clinical trials at the muscle centres in London and Newcastle.

 What is the role of a clinical trial coordinator?